Back To Search Results

 (29) conduct unbecoming in a person licensed to practice or detrimental to the best interests of the public;

-(30) the surrender of a license or withdrawal of an application for a license before another state licensing board while an investigation or disciplinary action is pending before that board for acts or conduct similar to acts or conduct that would constitute grounds for action pursuant to this section;
+(30) the surrender of a license or withdrawal of an application for a license before another state licensing board while an investigation or disciplinary action is pending before that board for acts or conduct similar to acts or conduct that would constitute grounds for action according to this section;

-(32) sexual contact with a patient when the licensee uses or exploits treatment, knowledge, emotions or influence derived from the previous professional relationship;
+(32) sexual contact with a patient when the licensee uses or exploits treatment, knowledge, emotions, or influence derived from the previous professional relationship;

-(33) improper management of medical records, including failure to maintain timely, accurate, legible and complete medical records;
+(33) improper management of medical records, including failure to maintain timely, accurate, legible, and complete medical records;

 (34) failure to provide pertinent and necessary medical records to a physician or patient of the physician in a timely manner when legally requested to do so by the patient or by a legally designated representative of the patient;